barchart/alerting-service-public/docs/content/product_overview.md

 #### Other

+Please contact us at solutions@barchart.com or (866) 333-7587 to discuss a specific technology, platform, or language you are interested in.

+#### Direct Access

-The Barchart Alert Service implements a REST interface.
-You may choose to interact with the REST interface directly.
-An [OpenAPI](https://www.openapis.org/) specification of the REST interface can be found in the [API Reference](/content/api) section.
+The Barchart Alert Service implements a REST interface via HTTP.
+You may choose to interact with the service directly, bypassing this SDK entirely.
+An [OpenAPI](https://www.openapis.org/) specification of the interface can be found in the [API Reference](/content/api) section.